ibm-cloud-docs/apps/ts_apps.md

 {: #ts_unsaved_changes}
 {: troubleshoot}

 When you click items on the app details page, you might be unable to take any actions.
-You also might be prompted to save changes before you can proceed.
+You also might be prompted to save changes before you can continue.

 When you try to check your app or services on the app details page, the following error message is displayed:
 {: tsSymptoms}

 `You have unsaved changes.
 Are you sure you want to leave this page?`

 When you scroll your mouse over the **INSTANCES** or **MEMORY QUOTA** fields on the runtime pane, the values change.
 This behavior is by design.
-However, you are prompted to save the memory or instance settings before you go to another page.
+However, you're prompted to save the memory or instance settings before you go to another page.
 {: tsCauses}

 Close the message dialog, and click **RESET** in your runtime pane.
 {: tsResolve}

 ## Automatic failover between {{site.data.keyword.cloud_notm}} regions isn't available
 {: #ts_failover}